 The RSPB works for the conservation of biodiversity, especially wild birds and their habitats.
-They are the largest wildlife conservation organisation in Europe with over one million members.
+They are one of the largest wildlife conservation organisations in Europe with over one million members.
 Learn more about the RSPB with this quiz.

 The RSPB's nature reserve network covers an area the size of .......

 There are 200 nature reserves covering almost 130,000 hectares, home to 80% of our rarest or most threatened bird species

 counter the trade in plumes for women's hats

 The fashion was responsible for the destruction of many thousands of egrets, birds of paradise and other species whose plumes had become fashionable in the late Victorian era

 What do these species have in common?
 Great Yellow bumble bee, Medicinal Leech and Cirl bunting?